ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Plane (not Copter, Rover).

-Continue on the current course and climb/descend to specified altitude.
+Continue on the current course and climb/descend to a specified altitude.
 Move to the next command when the desired altitude is reached.

 .. note::